-Keywords: Accruals Anomaly, Stock Market Return & Non-Financial Firms Listed
+Keywords: Investor Sentiment, Stock Market Return & Non-Financial Firms

 Aroni, J., Namusonge, G., & Sakwa, M. S. (2014).
 The effect of financial information on investment in shares - a survey of retail investors in Kenya.
 International Journal of Business and Commerce, 3(8), 58–69.

 Baker, M., & Wurgler, J. (2007).
 Investor sentiment in the stock market.
 Journal of Economic Perspectives, 21(2), 129–151. https://doi.org/10.1257/jep.21.2.129